 Make the Batter

-Combine tempura mix and ⅓ cup very cold water in another mixing bowl.
+Combine tempura mix and 2 Tbsp. very cold water in another mixing bowl.
+Add additional cold water 1 Tbsp. at a time until consistency is extremely thin, like heavy cream.

 Warm Tortillas and Heat Oil

 Return pan used to warm tortillas to medium-high heat and add canola oil.
+Heat oil, 3-5 minutes.
 Test oil temperature by adding a drop of batter to it.
 It should sizzle gently.
 If it browns immediately, turn heat down and let oil cool.

 Cook the Fish